Mattia46/firstMonth/ruby.md

 # Ruby

-So you already know some Ruby because in preparation for your interview you completed [Chris Pine's Learn To Program book](https://pine.fm/LearnToProgram/) and the [Codecademy Ruby Track](http://www.codecademy.com/tracks/ruby).
-You might also have worked through [Ruby in 100 minutes](http://tutorials.jumpstartlab.com/projects/ruby_in_100_minutes.html).
-If you didn't already work through Ruby in 100 minutes, please do so now.

-If it has been a long time since you read the Learn To Program book, or did the Codecademy Ruby Track then we recommend that you re-do them in order to ensure their contents are up to date in your mind.
-And when we say do, it is absolutely critical that you not only read, but type every code example into a Ruby interpreter.

-> Ruby is a language of careful balance.
+Ruby is a language of careful balance.
 Its creator, Yukihiro _"Matz"_ Matsumoto, blended parts of his favourite languages ( _Perl, Smalltalk, Eiffel, Ada, and Lisp_ ) to form a new language that balanced functional programming with imperative programming.
 >
 > He has often said that he is _"trying to make Ruby natural, not simple,"_ in a way that mirrors life.
 >